Structure-based Drug Design with Equivariant Diffusion Models: Extended results

 \subsection{Additional Molecular Metrics}

-In addition to the molecular properties discussed in Section~\ref{sec:experiments} we assess the models' ability to produce novel and valid molecules using four simple metrics: validity, connectivity, uniqueness, and novelty. \textbf{Validity} measures the proportion of generated molecules that pass basic tests by RDKit--mostly ensuring correct valencies. \textbf{Connectivity} is the proportion of valid molecules that do not contain any disconnected fragments.
-We convert every valid and connected molecule from a graph into a canonical SMILES string representation, count the number unique occurrences in the set of generated molecules and compare those to the training set SMILES to compute \textbf{uniqueness} and \textbf{novelty} respectively. \\
+In addition to the molecular properties discussed in Section~\ref{sec:method_experiments} we assess the models' ability to produce novel and valid molecules using four simple metrics: validity, connectivity, uniqueness, and novelty. \textbf{Validity} measures the proportion of generated molecules that pass basic tests by RDKit--mostly ensuring correct valencies. \textbf{Connectivity} is the proportion of valid molecules that do not contain any disconnected fragments.
+We convert every valid and connected molecule from a graph into a canonical SMILES string representation, count the number unique occurrences in the set of generated molecules and compare those to the training set SMILES to compute \textbf{uniqueness} and \textbf{novelty} respectively.

 Table~\ref{tab:basic_metrics} shows that only a small fraction of all generated molecules is invalid and must be discarded for downstream processing.
-The DiffSBDD models trained on CrossDocked with $C_\alpha$ pocket representation generate fragmented molecules about 50\% of the time.
-Since we can simply select and process the largest fragments in these cases, low connectivity does not necessarily affect the efficiency of the generative process.
+A much larger percentage of molecules is fragmented but, since we can simply select and process the largest fragments in these cases, low connectivity does not necessarily affect the efficiency of the generative process.
 Moreover, all models produce diverse sets of molecules unseen in the training set.